pbrock-eb/ToDo-API/README.md

 # ToDo-API

 API for saving and retreiving ToDo items for sample app.

-## Prerequisites

-Currently requires a running Mongo Database at `localhost:27017`
+Saves items into local storage

 ### Setup